frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise3.md

 </div>

 !!! note "Verification"
-    If all is done correctly your assembly should have XX Instances.
+    If all is done correctly your assembly should have 44 Instances.

 ### Isolate, Hide, and Make Transparent